SumoLogic/sumologic-documentation/docs/manage/partitions-data-tiers/infrequent-tier-monitors.md

 ## Monitors

-Monitors track your Metrics, Logs, or SLO infrequent data in real time and send notifications when noteworthy changes happen in your production applications.
+Monitors track your Metrics, Logs, or SLO data in real time and send notifications when noteworthy changes happen in your production applications.
 To create Monitors, you can refer to the [Create a Monitor](/docs/alerts/monitors/create-monitor/).

 ## Alert Response Page